Your Cart is empty

 A girl’s got to take care of her health and as well as healthy eating, that means exercise!
 But how can you look after your luscious locks as well as your bootilycious body?
 Do you need to do anything differently?
 When it comes to tape in extensions, the answer is a definite yes!

-Read on and find out how to care for your tape in extensions at the same time as working out.
+Read on and find out how to care for your tape in hair extensions at the same time as working out.
 And here’s our last post about caring for tape in hair extensions, just in case you missed it.
 Or if you are new to tape ins, then read our full tape in extension product guide.

-You can exercise when wearing tape in extensions but need to take extra precautions to look after them.
+You can exercise when wearing tape in hair extensions but need to take extra precautions to look after them.
 That means wearing a swim cap if you’re swimming, and gently tying your hair back and wearing a sweat band or bandana if hitting the gym.

-Yes, you can work out when wearing tape in extensions, but you need to take extra special care.
+Yes, you can work out when wearing tape in hair extensions, but you need to take extra special care.
 For instance, if you go swimming, you need to wear a swim cap – not the most glamourous accessory perhaps, but way better than frizzy hair!

 If you’re a gym bunny or like to run, then you need to protect your hair from sweat and strain.
 Tie your hair back, keeping your extensions away from your forehead and neck where most of your sweat will accumulate.
 Tie your hair back carefully – it needs to be loose enough to prevent it pulling and straining at the roots when you’re exercising.
 It’s also a good idea to wear a bandana or workout ban to soak up your sweat and protect your hair.